 From a western biomedical perspective, acupuncture needles create tiny micro-traumas which stimulate a healing response.
 This healing response is expressed by:

-From an eastern medical perspective, pain and dysfunction in the body are caused by a blockage in the flow of Qi and blood in the body, as well as poor communication between organ systems.
+From an eastern medical perspective, pain and dysfunction in the body are caused by a blockage in the flow of Qi (oxygen, function, metabolism) and blood in the body, as well as poor communication between organ systems.
 Acupuncture needles are used to stimulate circulation and organ function, in order to relieve physiological and emotional discomfort.
+Acupuncture and herbal medicine can be used as general care for most conditions from colic to cancer.

 Our bodies are wrapped in a thin connective tissue called fascia.
 When muscles are used too much or too little, tension in the fascia layer can form.
 During injury the fascia can also be damaged.
 Massage is one of the best ways to release tension from the fascia and has a therapeutic effect on both the fascia and deeper muscle layers.
 Often times patients have a combination of deep tension and superficial tension or injury.
 Acupuncture can assist the deeper layer while massage often has a much more intense effect on the superficial layer.
 Cupping and other massage techniques also provide relief.